syncfusion-content/javascript-docs/js/api/ejDatePicker.md

-Fires when the datepicker input value is changed.
+Fires when the DatePicker input value is changed.

 <table class="params">
 <thead>